MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/call-using-microsoft-teams.md

 [!INCLUDE [preview-disclaimer](../includes/preview-disclaimer.md)]

-While you're on a call with a customer, you can consult a user before transferring the call to them.
-You can also just consult the user and answer the customer directly without really transferring the call.
+While you're on a call with a customer, you can consult a colleague before transferring the call to them.
+You can also just consult the colleague and answer the customer directly without really transferring the call.

 1. While you're on the call, select **More options** and select **Consult then transfer**.
     The customer will be placed on hold.

-1. Start typing the name of the user you want to transfer the call to or a phone number.
+1. Start typing the name of the colleague you want to transfer the call to or a phone number.

 1. Select the person to consult.
 If the recipient is in a meeting or out of office, select **Cancel** and then **Resume** to talk to the customer.
 1. Select **Call**.